anbuchelva/anbuchelva.github.io/content/posts/appscript/collect-ather-logs-using-API.md

 1. You should be the owner of Ather Vehicle and you should have the option (password or OTP) to login to Ather mobile app.
 2. An Android phone with USB debugging enabled.
-3. A PC with Android Debug Bridge (ADB) installed (Google it how to install adb tools on pc)
+3. A PC with python installed.
 4. Ather connect subscription.
 5. A Google account to store the ride details.
 6. A telegram account to interact with the data and getting alerts.